Rhinoplasty (Nose Surgery)

 - Your skin and other soft tissues will remodel to assume the shape of the underlying structure.

 - In some patients, tissue fillers or fat grafts can be added to increase volume in desired areas.

-There are two main incision approaches: the open approach and the internal (endonasal) approach.
+There are two main incision approaches for a Rhinoplasty: the open approach and the internal (endonasal) approach.

-In addition to incision options, there are various methods for augmenting your nose or smoothing surface deformities.
+In addition to incision options, there are various methods for augmenting your nose or smoothing surface deformities during a rhinoplasty.